 Patients/survivors of prostate cancer diagnosis and treatment tend to suffer more health problems than other men of a similar age.
 After treatment, prostate cancer patients may lose previous fitness levels and put on weight.
-This is particularly so if on Androgen Deprivation Therapy (ADT), known as 'hormone therapy'.
+This is particularly so if on Androgen Deprivation Therapy (ADT), known as 'hormone therapy', also see p.
+48.